shakespeareances.comCaricature of Shakespeare

 As a student of Martin Luther King Jr., I've read Taylor Branch's three-volume historical tome on King and the civil rights movement, and in reading Pillar of Fire: America in the King Years 1963–1965, I came to appreciate both President Johnson's tenacious drive to achieve racial equality in America and his peculiar personality.
 This was a man who got in the face of his mentor, Sen. Russell, a father figure to Johnson, and warned him that if he stood in the way of the civil rights act, "I'll crush you" (a conversation that gets into Schenkkan's play).
 I went into OSF's Angus Bowmer theater with high expectations; Schenkken, Rauch, et al., exceeded them.
 Afterward, I asked my wife, Sarah, what she thought of the play.
 "It was perfect," she replied.

 What makes it so is that this production scores one hundred percent in four aspects.
 First is the subject matter.
 Legislation and party politics may not sound like exciting drama, but Johnson likened politics to a knife fight, and he was Bourne-like in the way he maneuvered the Civil Rights Act through Congress.
-Then, unexpectedly, black leaders upped the tension, handcuffing Johnson politically when the Mississippi black delegation tried to crash the convention.
-James Bond would use combat skills or gadgetry to extricate himself from an impossible jam; Johnson only had his wits and words as his weapons.
-Just as Shakespeare's Henry VI political tragedy and Henry V warrior biopic are relevant to today, this more recent history is not only relevant today, it directly factors into what is playing out on the political scene today.
-Johnson's actions forever changed the alignment of the Democratic and Republican parties, and today's presidential political debate is grounded in the sea-change policies and programs Johnson pushed through.
+Then, black leaders upped the tension and handcuffed Johnson politically when the Mississippi black delegation tried to crash the Democratic Convention.
+Action thriller heroes would use combat skills or gadgetry to extricate themselves from impossible jama; Johnson only had his wits and words as his weapons.

 Second in making this production perfect is the script, and with real characters like those portrayed in All the Way, they were bound to speak lines that are funny, profane, profound, and downright dangerous.
 Much of the dialogue is drawn from actual rhetoric picked up from speeches and wiretaps, including Johnson's own bugged Oval Office meetings and phone calls.
 Here are just a few laugh-garnering gems: